LakhiniVoshadee/Legal_Aid_Case_Management/README.md

 Legal Management System
-Project Description
+Project Description:

 The Legal Management System is a web-based application designed to streamline legal operations for clients, lawyers, and administrators.
 It provides user authentication, case management, communication tools, secure legal document handling, and AI-powered legal guidance.
-Key features include role-based access, case status tracking, in-app messaging, virtual consultations, and document verification using OCR technology.
+Key features include role-based access, case status tracking, in-app messaging, virtual consultations.
 Screenshots
 Below are some key features of the application: